The Weekend Collective

 Who’s at the helm?

-One’s a self-confessed conservative, the other a walking encyclopedia.
+One’s a best selling recording artist, the other a walking encyclopedia.

 Tim Roxborogh has spent many years in the music radio game, and is arguably New Zealand’s leading expert on cricket and the BeeGees!

 Joined by a range of special expert guests throughout the afternoon, The Weekend Collective will cover off the issues of the week, politics, parenting, finance, wellness and property.

 Tim and Tim are perfect company every weekend from 3pm on Newstalk ZB.